riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 > form, and I don’t currently have the time and energy to extract it.
 I’ll
 > update this once the data on all pageviews since September 2014 is available
 > on stats.grok.se or a similar platform.

+# How we investigated this

+In March 2015 one of us (Vipul Naik) wrote ["The great decline in Wikipedia pageviews"][great_decline].
+This post is intended as an update to some of the points from that article, along with some graphs.

+Data sources:

+  * Wikipedia Views (stats.grok.se and Wikimedia Pageview API).
+    Note that we inherit the term "tag" from Wikipedia Views.
+    All the tag names can be seen on the ["Multiple tags and months"][multi_tag_month_wv] page.
+    To see the Wikipedia pages that comprise the tag, click on the tag name, then click
+    "Submit" to submit a sample query.
+    In the resulting page, there is a table with a column called "Tag name";
+    click the linked tag name to obtain a table with more columns -- one for each Wikipedia page in the tag.

+  * Note on stats.grok.se: stats.grok.se is [just a data visualizer][grok_faq].
+    Until the beginning of 2015 it used pagecounts-raw, [which][pcr_email]:

+    > was maintained by Domas Mituzas originally and taken over by the
+    > analytics team.
+It was and still is the most used dataset, though it has
+    > some \[major\] problems.
+It does not count access to the mobile site, it
+    > does not filter out spider or bot traffic, and it suffers from unknown
+    > loss due to logging infrastructure limitations.

+    In other words, stats.grok.se uses an older dataset and [older definition of pageview][old_pv_defn] that does not do any bot or spider filtering.

+  * Google Trends (for musicians).
+    For more on the Google Trends exports, see the [section in the plotting documentation][gt_plot_doc]
+  * comScore data, WMF overall numbers
+  * Google Consumer Surveys and SurveyMonkey Audience

+See also the [timeline of Wikipedia analytics][ana] that was created as part of this process.

 # Surveys